MarmoriPelaa/GTPackCap/README.md

 ## Usage

 1. Replace your hosts file with the one included in the repository.
 The file is located at: ```C:\Windows\System32\drivers\etc```
+2. Open run.py (make sure you have Python 3 installed!)
-2. Open enetrepeater.exe
+3. Open enetrepeater.exe
-3. Open Growtopia and login.
+4. Open Growtopia and login.
-4. Once you have sent/received the packets you need, just log out of Growtopia.
+5. Once you have sent/received the packets you need, just log out of Growtopia.
-5. Close the application by pressing Ctrl+C
+6. Close the application by pressing Ctrl+C

 To inspect the packets you may need some external program such as a hex editor.